TomHarrop/ird-5acc-paper/ms/manuscript.md

 # Results

+## Rice lodges more primary branches on the Rachis by both lengthening rachis and shortening internode length.

+In order to lodge more primary branches on the rachis, rice could implement two strategies:

+1. Shortening internode length.
+2. Lengthening the rachis.

+Our measurement indicates that rice implements both strategy, with non of them being preferential, because both rachis length and internode length correlate with primary branch number, one positively and one negatively.

+Apparently domesticated species shorten their intenodes more than wild species, probably because they already reach the reasonable limit of rachis length.

+## Primary branch and secondary branch number do not correlate, suggesting independent regulatory mechanism

-## Diversity of panicle architecture in the Asian and African Rices
+## Diversity of panicle architecture in the Asian and African Rice

 Phenotyping of the 20 accessions in the 4/5 species : PCA and correlation analysis [fig-PCA diversity: Panicle traits architecturehcitectire](../fig/Test FigPCA.pdf)